davidolivefarga/advent-of-code-2023/day5/README.md

                  ^
 ```

 In scenarios 2 and 3 we're done, because we reached the end of `x`.
-However, in scenarios 1 and 4 we might have other intervals to process, so we would repeat the same thing we did with `y1` but this time with `y2`, keeping the value of `^` to know where we are.
+However, in scenarios 1 and 4 we might have other ranges to process, so we would repeat the same thing we did with `y1` but this time with the next range, `y2`, keeping the value of `^` to know where we are.
 This will continue until we have no `y_i` left.

 Finally, once there are no `y_i` left, it's possible that there's still a part of `x` that haven't been covered, for example: